elba7r/system-v9/erpnext/docs/user/manual/en/buying/supplier-scorecard.md

 A Supplier Scorecard is manually created for each supplier.

-In ERPNext, you can create a supplier scorecard by going to:
+In Revalue ERP, you can create a supplier scorecard by going to:

 > Buying > Documents > Supplier Scorecard > New Supplier Scorecard